 The annual conference of the World Bank Group and the International Monetary Fund opened in Nairobi, Kenya, today (Monday, 24 September, 1973).

-The annual conference of the World Bank Group and the International Monetary Fund opened in Nairobi, Kenya, today (Monday, 24 September, 1973).
+Background: The annual conference of the World Bank Group and the International Monetary Fund opened in Nairobi, Kenya, today (Monday, 24 September, 1973).
 It is the first time the Conference has been held in Africa, and delegates from 122 member countries heard the President of Kenya, Jomo Kenyatta, open the meeting in Nairobi's impressive Kenyatta Conference Centre.

 The decision to hold the Conference in Kenya is seen as recognition that the developing countries of the world are playing an increasingly important role in international economic affairs.